Welcome!

 Average Interest Rate for 30-Year, Fixed-Rate Mortgages

-Years ago, when mortgage rates plummeted, people worried that the economy of the United States was heading into another recession.
+Years ago, when mortgage rates plummeted, people worried that the United States’ economy was heading into another recession.
 The Federal Reserve stepped in and made getting approved for a mortgage easier to prevent a recession.
 However, today, we are again looking at a recession soon, and interest rates have begun to increase.

-The more robust economy and uncertainties elsewhere have investors worldwide putting their money into safe American assets, including bonds packaged with government-sponsored mortgage products from Freddie Mac and Fannie Mae.
+The more robust economy and uncertainties elsewhere have investors putting their money into safe American assets worldwide, including bonds packaged with government-sponsored mortgage products from Freddie Mac and Fannie Mae.

 Refinancing Rule of Thumb